In Belgium waste is managed by selecting and recycling.

 - Get more information about biodegradable waste.
 This waste in the municipalities is collected in a GFT container.
 This container must have a valid sticker on it.

-- To find out when PMD, glass or paper-cardboard are being collected in your municipality, please check the waste collection calendar for your municipality or inter-municipal company.
+- To find out when PMD, soft plastics, unsorted waste, biodegradable waste or paper-cardboard are being collected in your municipality, please check the waste collection calendar for your municipality or inter-municipal company.

 - The timing and frequency of collection is different in every municipality and can even differ in every street.
 You can also find more information on your municipality’s website or your inter-municipal company’s website.
 You can also ask your neighbour or landlord.